Aging & Health A to Z

 Tobacco Abuse (Cigarette, Cigar or Pipe Smoking)

-Let your healthcare professional know that you want to stop smoking.
+Let your healthcare provider know that you want to stop smoking.
 Together, you will take the following steps:

 - Choose a date that suits you